YusraFaiz/WebScraping/README.md

 **TO RUN THIS PROJECT**
-1) Make a new folder --> "scraper" and paste it on desktop.
+1) download the code and paste it on desktop under the folder name scraper.
 2) open cmd
 3) change the directory to  cd Desktop/scraper
 4) create virtual env by typing--> virtualenv env